neilbrown/edlib/README.md

 same group.
 This group is owned by a specific pane and keeps information relevant to the task of that pane.
-A pane responsible for rendering part of a document might have marks identifying the start and end of the visible portion, and maybe even the start of teach line in the visible portion.
+A pane responsible for rendering part of a document might have marks identifying the start and end of the visible portion, and maybe even the start of each line in the visible portion.
 An ungrouped mark also has a reference to an arbitrary data structure which is understood by the pane which owns the group.